Yes, there are vaccines that would protect you from STIs.

 There are currently over a hundred different kinds of HPVs.
 However, only 40 of these viruses can be transmitted during sex as an STI.
 In addition, some strains of HPV are regarded as low-risk, some of these kinds/strains of HPV cause genital warts, while the most dangerous ones can result in cancer of the cervix, anus, throat, and mouth.
 These dangerous strains of HPV are what available vaccines are designed to prevent.

 Did you know that children from as young as 9 years old can take HPV vaccines and even women up to age 45?
-In addition, young adults who have not been vaccinated can also take the Human Papillomavirus vaccines and it is best taken before you start sexual activity (while you are still a virgin).
+In addition, young adults who have not been vaccinated can also take the Human Papillomavirus vaccine and it is best taken before you start sexual activity (while you are still a virgin).
 In Nigeria, the HPV vaccines that are readily available are mostly for girls and women only but there is an option for boys and men that will be readily available soon.
 (HPV vaccines will be available on WHISPA soon)

 2. Hepatitis A Virus (HAV) vaccines

-HAV is acquired mostly from consuming food that contains faeces from an infected person.
+HAV is acquired mostly from consuming food that contains feces from an infected person.
 We are mentioning it here because it is also acquired when you have oral-anal sex with an infected person.
 Men who sleep with men or anyone who frequently has anal sex is especially at risk.
 Most of the time, it shows temporary symptoms that resolve on its own and do not result in long-term liver damage but in some cases, it does and leads to liver failure.

 In some cases, recovery from symptoms can be slow and may last for weeks or months.
 This is why the Hepatitis A vaccine is highly recommended to help prevent this infection.
-For your info, many children born before year 2000 did not receive this vaccine as part of their routine childhood vaccination and it requires 2 shots taken over a period of 6 months.
+For your info, many children born before the year 2000 did not receive this vaccine as part of their routine childhood vaccination and it requires 2 shots taken over a period of 6 months.
 (HAV vaccine will be available on WHISPA soon)

 3. Hepatitis B Virus (HBV vaccines)

 Hepatitis B is a viral infection, an STI that can severely damage the liver.
-It is most commonly transmitted as an STI through unprotected sex with an infected partner. other to child during childbirth is another form of transmission.
+It is most commonly transmitted as an STI through unprotected sex with an infected partner. other to children during childbirth is another form of transmission.
 Coming in contact with infected blood eg, through blood transfusions or sharing sharp objects like needles or syringes, also transmits it.

 Everyone should take the HBV vaccine and preferably before the first sex (whether oral, anal, vaginal, etc).